moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/compliance_standards_adherence_dashboard_mvc.md

 the background.
 1. These workers are invoked whenever a project is added, or an associated project or group setting is changed.
 The scan is run on that project to update the standards adherence for that project.
-1. We planned to store the results of these adherence checks in a database table with the following schema:
+1. We planned to store the results of these checks in a database table with the following schema:

     ```mermaid
         classDiagram